BrianLesko/http-and-hls/readme.md

 ## About

 HLS streaming was introduced by Apple and since its creation has been one of the most popular ways to stream video.
 It allows adaptive quality and low latency.
 The setup here is more cumbersome than a simple http live server, but allows viewing the history of the stream and allows the client to buffer content.
 Written by Brian Lesko for learning purposes.
 For other software projects related to robotics engineering, mechanical engineering, and software engineering see my other repositories.
+Currently working as a robotics engineer - 2024.

 &nbsp;